SlyrisOrg/doc/dev/howtoreview.md

 The secondary goal of the review is to improve everyone's programming skills.

 ##### How to be a good reviewer
-Reviewing efficiently is a very hard task: reading and understanding other people's is (by far) way more complicated than writing some.
+Reviewing efficiently is a very hard task: reading and understanding other people's code is (by far) way more complicated than writing some.
 Here are a few rules to follow when reviewing code:

 <u>Always try to understand everything</u><br>